Tom Kahn: Estrangement from Harrington

-AFL–CIO support for free trade-unions
+AFL–CIO support for free trade unions

-After becoming an assistant to the President of the AFL–CIO in 1972, a position he held until 1986, Kahn developed an expertise in international affairs.
-In 1980 AFL–CIO officer Lane Kirkland appointed Kahn to organize the AFL–CIO's support for the Polish labor-union Solidarity, which was maintained and indeed increased even after protests by the USSR and Carter administration.
+After becoming an assistant to the president of the AFL–CIO in 1972, a position he held until 1986, Kahn developed expertise in international affairs.
+In 1980 AFL–CIO officer Lane Kirkland appointed Kahn to organize the AFL–CIO's support for the Polish labor-union Solidarity, which was maintained and increased even after protests by the USSR and the Carter administration.

 Support of Solidarity, the Polish union

 The Polish labor-union's demand for legality were supported by Tom Kahn, who testified on behalf of the AFL–CIO to the US Congress.
 The picture displays the 21 demands of Solidarity.

-Kahn was heavily involved in supporting the Polish labor-movement.
+Kahn was heavily involved in supporting the Polish labor movement.
 The trade union Solidarity (Solidarność) began in 1980.
 The Soviet-backed Communist regime headed by General Wojciech Jaruzelski declared martial law in December 1981.

-In 1980 AFL–CIO President Lane Kirkland appointed Kahn to organize the AFL–CIO's support of Solidarity.
-The AFL–CIO sought approval in advance from Solidarity's leadership, to avoid jeopardizing their position with unwanted or surprising American help.
-Politically, the AFL–CIO supported the twenty-one demands of the Gdansk workers, by lobbying to stop further U.S. loans to Poland unless those demands were met.
+In 1980, AFL–CIO President Lane Kirkland appointed Kahn to organize the AFL–CIO's support of Solidarity.
+The AFL–CIO sought approval in advance from Solidarity's leadership to avoid jeopardizing its position with unwanted or surprising U.S. help.
+Politically, the AFL–CIO supported the Gdansk workers' 21 demands by lobbying to stop further U.S. loans to Poland unless the demands were met.
 Materially, the AFL–CIO established the Polish Workers Aid Fund.
 By 1981 it had raised almost $300,000, which was used to purchase printing presses and office supplies.
-The AFL–CIO donated typewriters, duplicating machines, a minibus, an offset press, and other supplies requested by Solidarity.
+The AFL–CIO donated typewriters, duplicating machines, a minibus, an offset press, and other supplies Solidarity requested.

 Tom Kahn was appointed by Lane Kirkland (pictured), the President of the AFL–CIO, to organize the AFL–CIO's aid to Solidarity, the Polish labor union that challenged communism in 1980.

 It is up to Solidarity ... to define the aid they need.
 Solidarity made its needs known, with courage, with clarity, and publicly.
 As you know, the AFL–CIO responded by establishing a fund for the purchase of equipment requested by Solidarity and we have raised about a quarter of a million dollars for that fund.

 This effort has elicited from the Soviet Union, Czechoslovakia, East Germany, and Bulgaria the most massive and vicious propaganda assault ... in many, many years.
 The ominous tone of the most recent attacks leaves no doubt that if the Soviet Union invades, it shall cite the aid of the AFL–CIO as evidence of outside anti-Socialist intervention.

 All this is by way of introducing the AFL–CIO's position on economic aid to Poland.
 In formulating this position, our first concern was to consult our friends in Solidarity ... and their views are reflected in the statement unanimously adopted by the AFL–CIO Executive Council: